Avdhoot-Kurhe/todo-app/README.md

-# 📝 ToDo App - Some Company Assignment
+# 📝 ToDo App - Assignment

 This project is a basic **ToDo App** built with:
 - **Backend:** Node.js, Express.js, Redis, MQTT